The Bed Bath & Beyond home-goods chain isn’t kidding about the “beyond” part of its name.

 If you’ve ever shopped at Bed Bath & Beyond, I hope you haven’t paid full-price for your purchases.
 The store loves to ensure that everyone has a 20%-off coupon to use.

-Bed Bath & Beyond also matches the prices of major online retailers, as we detail in “7 Stores That Match — or Beat — Amazon Prices,” although you can’t combine a coupon with a price match.
+And by the way, Bed Bath & Beyond also matches the prices of major online retailers, as we detail in “12 Stores That Match Amazon’s Prices,” although you can’t combine a coupon with a price match.

 Coupons firmly in hand, here’s my list of my favorite things to buy at Bed Bath & Beyond.